 A breast self-exam can help you to be familiar with how your breasts look and feel so you can alert your care provider if there are any changes.
 However, a breast self-exam is not recommended as the only screening tool for cancer.

-Adult women of all ages are encouraged to perform breast self-exams at least once a month.
-While a mammogram can help you to detect cancer before you can feel a lump, 40 percent of diagnosed breast cancers are detected by women who feel a lump, so establishing a regular breast self-exam is very important.
+Adult women of all ages may choose to perform breast self-exams.
+A mammogram can help you to detect cancer before you can feel a lump.

 If you notice any of these changes in your nipple or breast, you should notify your doctor:

 - An unexplained change in the size or shape